trble91/flask-api-project/README.md

 # Flask-api-Project

-This was a mini project, designed to guide us through building an api.
+A project, designed to build an api.
 This is a RESTful api using CRUD functionality.

 ### Song Schema